 - While the dough rests and rises, prepare a baking soda bath to boil the pretzel bites in before they are baked.

-- Measure 8 C water and ¼ C baking soda into a large pot and bring to a boil over high heat.8 cups water, ¼ cup baking soda
+- Measure water and baking soda into a large pot and bring to a boil over high heat.8 cups water, ¼ cup baking soda

 - Prep a baking tray by covering it with a silicone baking mat or parchment paper.

 - Have your coarse salt for topping the pretzel bites.

 - Once the dough rises, divide it into 6 even sections then divide these sections into 4 (creating 24 pretzel bites).
 Or just grab small pieces of dough and form pretzel bites as you go!

 - Roll each pretzel bite in your hands, forming a ball.